-NotesAge-adjusted to the U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+. *Use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.
+NotesAge-adjusted to the U.S. 2000 standard population. *Use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesTo reduce bias and more accurately represent population data, the BRFSS has changed survey methodology.
 In 2010, it began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 DefinitionThe proportion of women 18 years or older who reported having a Pap test in the last three years.